Best commuter bike helmets: The best helmets we've tested for urban riding

 ✅ You want plenty of colour choices: Nutcase sells the Vio in a good range of colours.

-❌ You want more size range: With only two sizes and a non-adjustable cradle, the Vio may not fit all riders well.
+❌ You want a larger size range: With only two sizes and a non-adjustable cradle, the Vio may not fit all riders well.

 ❌ You want less venting: The Vio is quite open for a commuter helmet design.

 Sportier commuting doesn't always mean a road bike.
-The best gravel bikes are also a bit more upright and way more versatile than the road bikes.
-That relaxed riding position and versatility makes them an excellent choice for commuter duties and if you want a helmet to match, then kid's brand Nutcase has an option.
-While you won't find wild designs as you do with the kids' helmets, the design of the Nutcase Vio lends itself to matching with a gravel bike and there are still lots of colours.
+The best gravel bikes are also a bit more upright and way more versatile than road bikes.
+That relaxed riding position and versatility make them an excellent choice for commuter duties, and if you want a helmet to match, then the kids' brand Nutcase has an option.
+While you won't find wild designs as you do with the kids' helmets, the design of the Nutcase Vio lends itself to matching with a gravel bike, and there are still lots of colours.

-Style isn't all that the Nutcase Vio has going for it though.
+Style isn't all that the Nutcase Vio has going for it.
 On top of style, it also includes plenty of venting and passive safety in the form of MIPS alongside a dual-density EPS foam liner.
 As with many of the best commuter helmets, the Nutcase Vio also includes integrated lighting.
-At the front, there is a strip of white lights and at the back, you'll find red.
-That's also standard but Nutcase takes it further with long strips of amber lights along each side.
+At the front, there is a strip of white lights, and at the back, you'll find red.
+That's also standard, but Nutcase takes it further with long strips of amber lights along each side.

 The only thing you might need to watch out for is fit.
-There are only two sizes and there's no vertical adjustment to the rear cradle.
+There are only two sizes, but there's no vertical adjustment to the rear cradle.

 You can find more details in our full Nutcase Vio MIPS review.